Mukul-kYadav/ARIMA/README.md

 >
 > Where: T is the total number of observations in the time series.
 >
-> y~t~ is the value of the time series at time t.
+> yt is the value of the time series at time t.

-ȳ is the mean of the time series values.
+> ȳ is the mean of the time series values.

 > k is the lag for which autocorrelation is being calculated.
 >